|Calif. Families Sikes||Contact|

 In the days before genetically engineered crops, herbicides and synthetic nitrogen fertilizers, he produced quality crops with a combination of good soil and hard work.
 His method of weed control was to meet his children on their way back from school and have them walk the last 1/4 mile through the wheat field with him pulling weeds as they went along.
 He always got the top price for his grain because it was so clean.

 He continued to farm the ranch until 1951 when he turned it over to Jack.
-Alvin died in 1960 in Davis, CA.
+Alvin died in 1960 in Davis, CA. Jack farmed it with a break when he served in the military during WW II until he succumbed from polio.

 The ranch is still owned by the family and leased to a local farmer.